Plate 00 / Intro For agentic coding

 // services/auth.ts // @spec AUTH-UI-001, AUTH-UI-002 async function authenticate(credentials) { // ... }

 Every implementation file carries @spec comments pointing back at the EARS claims it satisfies.
-A spec ID is a grep target: run grep -r AUTH-UI-001 and you get the spec text, its failing-first tests, and every line of code that implements it.
+A spec ID is a grep target: run grep -r AUTH-UI-001 and you get everything that cites it — the spec text, the failing-first tests asserting it, and the code implementing it.
+That's more than navigation; it's how the work gets verified: "this code does what the design says" stops being something you take on faith and becomes something you — or an auditing agent — can check.

 Scale one every